 SAN ANTONIO — A 5-year-old girl's body was pulled from a submerged vehicle on a roadway south of Schertz by first responders after severe flooding hit the area early Thursday morning, Bexar County Sheriff Javier Salazar confirmed.
-Another 52-year-old woman's remains are expected to be recovered Friday after attempts to pull her vehicle from fast-moving currents were unsuccessful.
+52-year-old Ester Rodriguez' remains are expected to be recovered Friday after attempts to pull her vehicle from fast-moving currents were unsuccessful.

 Salazar said the stepfather of the girl, identified as Alyssa, and "several" other children managed to escape the vehicle.
 Multiple local agencies from San Antonio and Schertz collaborated on the operation as it transitioned from being a rescue effort to one of recovery around 10 a.m.
 Thursday.

 “There’s nothing more heartbreaking than to see the body of a 5-year-old pulled out of a car,” an emotional Salazar said.
 “She’s dressed for what I’m told was her first day of school.
 She’s still wearing her backpack.
 It just doesn’t get any worse than that.”

 Jose, Alyssa's stepfather, said he was taking her and his two other stepdaughters to school when he approached the crossing along their normal route.
 There were no barriers at the road, he said, so he felt it safe to cross.

 That’s when his car “took a nosedive,” Jose said.

 He said he rolled down his window and got himself and the children out of the car.
 Alyssa, the youngest, got caught in the rushing water and taken away.

 “I tried to save her.
 I tried to save her as much as I could,” Jose said.

 Jose said he and his family were hanging onto trees, screaming for help.
 That’s when another car arrived at the crossing.
 Jose said he asked the driver to call 911.

 “She went a little further down [into the crossing] and the car took a nosedive,” Jose said.